SPOKED-WHEEL LACING IN A NUTSHELL

 This course supplements Bicycle Assembly & Maintenance (BAM) so that home mechanics and fleet maintenance personnel can lace their own wheels instead of having to rely on a bike shop.
 Since taking BAM enables you to true wheels, after a professional helps you select the right equipment and spoke length, this program is all you will need to build your own wheels—one the most satisfying tasks for the home mechanic!

-The material in this program is included in Bicycle Repair & Overhaul (BRO), so if you are enrolling in the BAM and BRO courses together, this program is unnecessary except for the purpose of getting extra repetition with this skill.
+The material in this program is included in Professional Bicycle Service (PBS), so if you are enrolling in the BAM and BRO courses together, this program is unnecessary except for the purpose of getting extra repetition with this skill.

 WHAT SUBJECTS ARE COVERED?